 One of the major organizational changes that occurred during Covid was to include the Comprehensive Housing Division within Public Works.
 Providing Housing is not a typical Public Works function.
-Due to its complexity, the FY22 budget included separating Comprehensive Housing back out as a separate Division and that transition is currently taking place.
+The FY22 budget included separating Comprehensive Housing back out as a separate Division and that transition is nearly complete.
+The DPW 3rd quarter report will not include Housing.